 Materialise Opens Metal 3D Printing Factory in Germany

-Over the years, Materialise has built extensive expertise in metal printing, most notably by developing cutting-edge metal AM software and releasing Build Processors with leading metal OEMs.
+Over the years, Materialise has built extensive expertise in metal printing, most notably by developing cutting-edge metal additive manufacturing (AM) software and releasing build processors with leading metal OEMs.
 In regards to hardware, Materialise recently announced the completion of an in-house metal printing project that saw a medical production line being installed at their headquarters.
 Now, with the technology maturing and the demand for printed metal parts increasing, the company has begun expanding their metal offering on the industrial services side, with the availability of aluminum already being announced earlier this year.

 With a global capacity of more than 120 3D printers and wide variety of available technologies, Materialise has grown into one of the world’s largest and most comprehensive providers of additive manufacturing services.
 Every day, over 2,000 parts are produced and shipped to customers all over the globe.
 The metal production facility in Germany is Materialise’s forth industrial production unit in Europe, next to the main factory in Belgium and those in Poland and the Czech Republic.